magoo/Blockchain-Graveyard/advice.md

  1. They know about their incidents almost immediately (missing funds)
  2. They cannot hide that they had an incident (without massive out of pocket refunds)
+ 3. The incident is entirely visible (via a blockchain)

  If this seems intimidating, here's some advice!